Mustafa Mujezinović (politician)

-Mustafa Mujezinović (27 December 1954 – 23 December 2019) was a Bosnian politician who served as Prime Minister of the Federation of Bosnia and Herzegovina, one of the two entities of Bosnia and Herzegovina, from 2009 to 2011.
-In Sarajevo, he finished elementary school in 1970, and high school in 1974.
-He graduated from the Faculty of Electrical Engineering, University of Sarajevo in 1978.
+Mustafa Mujezinović (27 December 1954 – 23 December 2019) was a Bosnian politician and diplomat who served as Prime Minister of the Federation of Bosnia and Herzegovina from 2009 to 2011.
+He also served as Governor of Sarajevo Canton from 1998 to 2000, and previously as Prime Minister of Sarajevo Canton from 1996 to 1998.

-Career
+A member of the Party of Democratic Action, Mujezinović served as Bosnia and Herzegovina's ambassador to the OSCE, as well as to Malaysia, the United Kingdom and Russia.

+Early life and education

+Born in Sarajevo on 27 December 1954, Mujezinović finished elementary school in 1970, and high school in 1974.
+He graduated from the Faculty of Electrical Engineering at the University of Sarajevo in 1978.

+Early career

-From 1978 to 1983, he was a designer, and then an engineer of quality in the factory of transformers and distribution facilities TTS, Energoinvest Sarajevo.
-From 1983 to 1990, he was a manager of technical sales group in the factory TTS, Energoinvest Sarajevo.
-From 1990 until 1992, he worked as a sales manager and member of the management board of the factory TTS, Energoinvest Sarajevo.
+From 1978 to 1983, Mujezinović was a designer, and then an engineer of quality in the factory of transformers and distribution facilities TTS, Energoinvest in Sarajevo.
+From He then worked as a manager of technical sales group in the TTS factory until 1990.
+From 1990 until 1992, he was the factory's sales manager and member of the management board.